GoogleChrome/web.dev/src/site/content/en/reliable/imperative-caching-guide/index.md

 When the user clicks on an item, the JSON data associated with it can be picked up from the cache, without the need of going to the network, making the navigation faster.

-## Using Workbox
+## Using Workbox {: #using-workbox }

-[Workbox](https://developers.google.com/web/tools/workbox) provides an easy way to send messages to a service worker, via the [Workbox Window package](https://developers.google.com/web/tools/workbox/modules/workbox-window), a set of modules that are intended to run in the window context.
-They're a complement to the other workbox packages that run in the service worker.
+[Workbox](https://developers.google.com/web/tools/workbox) provides an easy way to send messages to a service worker, via the [`workbox-window`](https://developers.google.com/web/tools/workbox/modules/workbox-window) package, a set of modules that are intended to run in the window context.
+They're a complement to the other Workbox packages that run in the service worker.

 To communicate the page with the service worker, first obtain a Workbox object reference to the